teamrevspace/flowwork/README.md

 Bonus features:
 - track your screen time so you can check how productive you were
 - detect inactivity to pause the session
+- see a list of people you have coworked with (friends) and get notifications when someone invites you to cowork

 https://github.com/teamrevspace/flowwork/assets/16998534/01c3498d-b6a3-4da3-ae9b-ad3ed5165cc5